Patrick Cleburne: Death and legacy

-The Patrick R. Cleburne Confederate Cemetery is a memorial cemetery in Jonesboro, Georgia, which was named in honor of General Patrick Cleburne.
+The Patrick R. Cleburne Confederate Cemetery, a memorial cemetery in Jonesboro, Georgia, was named in his honor.

 During a 1994 interview (00:40:20) on Book TV, when asked his favorite "Civil War character" by C-SPAN's Brian Lamb, author Shelby Foote says: "It's easy to state who your favorites are because they're many people's favorites — Robert E. Lee, U.S. Grant, Stonewall Jackson, Tecumseh Sherman.
 But I have some favorites that are grievously neglected.
 One of them is an Arkansas general named Pat Cleburne, Patrick Ronayne Cleburne, from Arkansas.
 And he probably was the best division commander on either side, and in his day — he was killed at Franklin about a year before the end of the war — he was called the Stonewall Jackson of the West and well-known and adored by his men.
 He's been largely forgotten today.
 He's buried right there at Helena [Arkansas] where Crowley's Ridge comes to the Mississippi.
 I'm very fond of Cleburne.
 I got the same reaction at Cleburne's death that his men got.
 I was greatly saddened to lose him.
 You get a great fondness for these people or a severe dislike for them, and if you have a dislike for them, you lean over backward hoping not to let it show.
 I'm sure it does."